qinyuhang/iina-emby/README.md

 - [] http support (iina is using Apple Secure Transport, which reject http request, so it is not allow to connect to a LAN emby or Intenet emby without ssl/https)
+- [] enter serverHome not call auth with name and pw but find other method check local token first, if token fail then go auth with user and pw